EN

 DelReY

-work experiences with fellow pastry chefs.
-At DelReY he has the best teacher in Gunther Van Essche.
+Jan first followed a marketing course before starting as a pastry chef in 2008 at DelRey.
+In the meantime, he was doing some internships to gain work experience with fellow pastry chefs.
+At DelReY he has the best mentor in Gunther Van Essche.

-.
-This is a professional organization that unites the biggest names in pastry.
-About a hundred pastry chefs from 15 different nationalities together form the top in the world.
+In 2018, Jan passed the entrance exam at Relais Desserts International, which is a professional organization that unites the biggest names in the pastry industry.
+With a hundred pastry chefs from 15 different nationalities, they are among the world's best in pastry.

 Julie Proot